 There’s plenty to see and do in this wonderful city with iconic landmarks such as the Eiffel Tower, the Palace of Versailles, and more.
-With that being said, the planning stages of a trip to Paris can be very overwhelming – especially if you’re visiting the city for the first time.
+That said, the planning stages of a trip to Paris can be very overwhelming – especially if you’re visiting the city for the first time.

-There is so much information available that you might get lost trying to plan it all by yourself.
+So much information is available that you might get lost trying to plan it all by yourself.
 Luckily, you don’t have to.
 I’ve created this step-by-step guide to make the planning process as stress-free as possible.

 I’ve even thrown in a quick 5-day itinerary to act as a guide for the best things to see and do in Paris.
 So without further ado, let’s get started.